suyeonson/docs/developing.md

 ```
 <!-- {is="syntax-highlight"} -->

-Or change page namespaces with JavaScript for single page apps
+Or change page content with JavaScript for single page apps

 ```html
 <!-- Change the sid when page/route changes -->